-Faculty members and students will be given access to a library account, Moodle support, and to open source software that will protect their electronic files and communications.
+Faculty members and students will be given access to a library account, LMS support, and to opensource software that will protect their electronic files and communications.

-Faculty members are responsible for becoming familiar with the Moodle CMS, and must make every effort to keep up-to-date with the evolving technology used by the University to deliver courses.
+Faculty members are responsible for becoming familiar with Brightspace (LMS) and must make every effort to keep up to date with the evolving technology used by the University to deliver courses.